anebz/cloud/Accreditations/aws_developer_associate.md

 Strongly consistent reads apply onle while using the read operation (Query, Scan and GetItem).

 1 RCU = 1 strongly consistent read/s, or 2 eventually consisteny read/s for an item up to 4kb in size.
 For larger files, additional RCU units must be consumed.
 Strongly consistent reads consume twice the RCU as eventually consisten reads.
 A file of 15KB would need 4 reads.
 And for 100 strongly consistent reads, 100*4 = 400.
-WCU is 1KB/s.
+WCU is 1 per 1KB/s.

+For transactional read requests, the formula is: 2RCU = 4KB/s.
+For a file of 5KBs, 4 RCU.
+And then multiply by items.

 For the highest throughput questions, choose eventual consistency, maximum reads capacity * max item size.